cmu-optimal-control/cmu-optimal-control.github.io/docs/index.md

 ## Logistics

 - Lectures will be held Tuesdays and Thursdays 12:30-1:50 PM EST in GHC 4401.
-Lectures will also be live streamed on zoom and recorded for later viewing. **The Zoom links for lectures and office hours are available on [Piazza](https://piazza.com/cmu/spring2025/16745/home) and [Canvas (TBD)]().**
+Lectures will also be live streamed on zoom and recorded for later viewing. **The Zoom links for lectures and office hours are available on [Piazza](https://piazza.com/cmu/spring2025/16745/home) and [Canvas](https://canvas.cmu.edu/courses/46532).**
 <!-- - Recitation will be held Fridays 11:00-12:00 PM on zoom -->
 - Office hours, lecture schedule, and deadlines can be found on the **course calendar [here](course_calendar.md)**
 - Homework assignments will be due on **Thursdays 11:59 PM EST**, two weeks after they are assigned.